Cycling Tanzania: Bikepacking & Cycle Touring Routes

 Bicycle Touring Tanzania – The Long Way

-This is a very long version of our favourite cycling route across Tanzania – don’t be scared by the length of it, you can modify it in several sections to make it shorter or avoid major climbs and remote roads.
+This is a very long version of our favorite cycling route across Tanzania – don’t be scared by the length of it, you can modify it in several sections to make it shorter or avoid major climbs and remote roads.

 The last part of this itinerary, from Arusha to Uganda, it’s to be considered by those heading to either Uganda, Rwanda, or Burundi, as most cycle tourers cross into Kenya you can skip this part and cross the border at Loitokitok or Namanga.